pachocamacho1990/MetNum_Py/README.md

 # MetNum_Py

-Jupyter notebooks from the course in numerical methods with python
+Jupyter notebooks for my course in numerical methods with python